inrae/RCaNmodel/paper/paper.md

 one of the most largely used trophic food-web models [@Heymans2016] the modeller is asked to provide additional information on species diet or on their vulnerabilities to turn the underdetermined into an overdetermined problem.
 This approach ignores the highly variable and stochastic nature of trophic interactions.
-Linear Inverse Model (LIM) food-web models have been proposed as an alternative approach [@vezina1988].
+Food-web models based on linear inverse modelling (LIM) have been proposed as an alternative approach [@vezina1988].
 LIM models rely on the same key assumptions as of any food-web models (e.g., mass conservation) and are constructed using constraints (i.e., linear equalities/inequalities) that specify which combinations of flows are possible or not.
 Mathematically, the